benbieler/SenNetwork/README.md

     npm install -g bower
     bower install

-Note: If you don't have npm installed yet, please install it by the following commands
+Note: If you don't have npm installed yet, you could install it by the following commands

     sudo apt-get update
     sudo apt-get install nodejs